Homewood is a maintained special school for students aged 11-16.

 The school has been through many changes recently, and pupils are a part of this with a strong school council and growing form identities.
 Pupils are taking more pride in their school, their achievements and how they can participate positively.

-We are part of The Central Hub which comprises Homewood together with the Brighton and Hove Pupil Referral Unit (primary and secondary), and The Connected Hub (Year 11 Pupil Referral Unit).
+We are part of Central Hub Brighton which comprises Homewood together with the Brighton and Hove Pupil Referral Unit (primary and secondary), and The Connected Hub (Year 11 Pupil Referral Unit).

 All of our provisions work closely with parents/carers as well as with our multi-agency partners and professionals to ensure the needs of pupils are met both academically and pastorally.